Real Estate in Indonesia

 We asked foreigners in Indonesia what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Indonesia, when renting a home, appliances typically included in the rental property are fridges, stoves or ovens, air conditioning units, washing machines, and hot water heaters.
-Additionally, some rental properties may include other amenities such as dishwashers, televisions, and microwaves," explained one person living in Indonesia.
+Additionally, some rental properties may include other amenities such as dishwashers, televisions, and microwaves," said one in Indonesia.

 Additional Information about Searching for a Home in Indonesia: